//The standard

 Who is Matt Aubin?

 Matt Aubin is a licensed Florida private investigator (A-1400197), a certified digital forensics examiner (CDFE, FBCI), and the builder of a production AI investigation platform used on real cases.
-He is the rare person who both builds the AI and can testify to how it works, which is what makes AI evidence-grade.
+He is the rare person who both builds the AI and can validate and stand behind how it works, which is what makes AI evidence-grade.

 Hold your AI to the standard before a court does.